LEED IAQ Testing

 LEED IAQ Calculator for Determining LEED IAQ Sampling Plan

 Both LEED IAQ Flush-Out and LEED Preoccupancy Testing options require calculations.
 Unfortunately, there is no easy LEED IAQ calculator for calculating the quantity of LEED IAQ sampling necessary.
-We can help you identify the number of sampling locations according to the LEED Reference Guide.
+We help you identify the number of sampling locations according to the LEED Reference Guide.

 From the LEED Reference Guide: